Self-Managed VPS vs Managed VPS: Which is Right for You?

 • Demands manual security management, including firewall setup, patch updates, malware scans and intrusion prevention.

-• Offers no default support since your managed hosting provider does not assist with software errors, downtime or configuration issues.
+• Offers no default support, as your managed hosting provider does not assist with software errors, downtime or configuration issues.

 • Consumes more time daily for monitoring performance, running updates and resolving unexpected server-side problems.

-• Increases the risk of downtime if critical tasks like system updates or backup automation are overlooked.
+• Increases the risk of downtime if critical tasks, such as system updates or backup automation, are overlooked.

 • Involves complex troubleshooting when dealing with server errors, crashes or command-line issues without access to managed support.